Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: Treasury NSW, Australian Government Budget, State of the Housing System 2024

-4) Rental prices will rise in high-demand areas due to limited supply and strong demand
+4) Rental prices in high-demand areas will rise due to limited supply and strong demand

 In 2023 and 2024, Sydney's rental market has seen dramatic shifts.